PathwayCommons/guide/src/collections/_workflows/pathway_enrichment_ii/visualize.Rmd

 #### Hierachical

-Many enrichment anlyses use the [Gene Ontology](http://geneontology.org/){:target="_blank"} (Ashburner 2000) which is hierarchically organized.
+Many enrichment analyses use the [Gene Ontology](http://geneontology.org/){:target="_blank"} (Ashburner 2000) which is hierarchically organized.
 In this case, redundancy can be reduced by merging gene sets that are children of a parent cluster with broader scope.
 These and other similar approaches rely on variations of the same statistical test for enrichment.
 Importantly, these approaches do not apply to gene sets without a clearly defined hierarchy, for example, transcriptional regulator target genes.
-What we desire is a versatile method able to manage non-hierarchical gene sets that emerge from analysis methods, regarldless of nature of the underlying enrichment test used (Khatri 2012).
+What we desire is a versatile method able to manage non-hierarchical gene sets that emerge from analysis methods, regardless of nature of the underlying enrichment test used (Khatri 2012).

 ### Enrichment Map